Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/plugin-configurations/Enabled_teams.md

 2. Send message in any linked channel of the desired team added on MM or MS Teams.
 2. Navigate to the linked channel in MS Teams or MM respectively.

+**Step 3**

+1. Add the desired team name in `enabled teams` field in the plugin settings.
+2. Send message in any linked channel of any team other than the added desired team on MM or MS Teams.
+2. Navigate to the linked channel in MS Teams or MM respectively.

 **Expected**

 The message should get synced in the linked channel on MS Teams or MM respectively.
+After step 2, the message should get synced in the linked channel on MS Teams or MM respectively.
-After step 2, the message should not get synced in the linked channel on MS Teams or MM respectively.
+After step 3, the message should not get synced in the linked channel on MS Teams or MM respectively.